peachpiecompiler/peachpie-docs/docs/net/type-system.md

 foreach ($enumerable as $key => $value) { }
 ```

-`$enumerable` may implement following CLR interfaces:
+`$enumerable` may implement the following CLR interfaces:

 - `IPhpEnumerable` (Peachpie.Runtime.dll) is the extended version of `IEnumerable`.
-Objects implementing this interface are capable of being enumerated in PHP `foreach`.
+Objects implementing this interface are capable of being enumerated in PHP's `foreach`.
 - `IDictionary`; objects implementing this interface.
 - `IEnumerable<(Key, Value)>`; objects implementing `IEnumerable<>` of `ValueTuple` with two items.
 - `IEnumerable<KeyValuePair<Key, Value>>`; objects implementing `IEnumerable<>` of `KeyValuePair<,>`.